 Also, consider that you’ll be competing against younger pilots for jobs.
 While to an extent this depends on the job role, if you want to work for an airline consider it from their point of view.

-They will probably prefer a 25 or 30 year old pilot, who has the same amount of experience and might be with the airline for 35-40 years, than one who will be there for less.
+They will probably prefer a 30 year old pilot, who has the same amount of experience and might be with the airline for 35-40 years, than one who will be there for less.